 Preventing Malaria

 Avoiding mosquito bites is the first and best line of defence against contracting malaria.
-Travellers can also protect themselves by taking antimalarial medication9.
+Travellers can also protect themselves by taking antimalarial medication.

 Avoid Mosquito Bites

-• If you don't have access to air conditioning, sleep under a mosquito net that has been treated with insecticide.
+- If you don't have access to air conditioning, sleep under a mosquito net treated with insecticide.

-• Apply insect repellent to your skin and in your sleeping areas.
-Diethyltoluamide (DEET) is the most effective repellent and is available in sprays, roll-ons, sticks, and lotions.
+- Apply insect repellent to your skin and in your sleeping areas.
+Diethyltoluamide (DEET) is the most effective repellent available in sprays, roll-ons, sticks, and lotions.
 Remember to reapply it regularly.

 Antimalarial Medication

 If you are travelling to a region with a risk of malaria, speak to your general practitioner about which medications you should take.
-You might need to take certain medicines during your travels and several days before and after you travel8.
+You might need to take certain medicines during your travels and several days before and after travel.

-Antimalarials reduce your risk of infection by 90%8.
-However, it remains essential that you take the necessary precautions to avoid mosquito bites.
+Antimalarials reduce the risk of infection by 90%.
+However, taking the necessary precautions to avoid mosquito bites remains essential.

 Although there is no vaccine for malaria, it can be prevented by avoiding mosquito bites and treating it with anti-malarial medication.
 Speak to your general practitioner if you plan to visit a country with reported malaria transmission and always ensure you're complying with international vaccine regulations.